hmov110/Watch-Face-Studio-Faces/README.md

 * Everest - Original author no known.
 * Fantasia Moon Phase - by Zedonite
 * Haunted Mansion Clock - the clock in the Hauted Mansion - Author unknown
+* Headed to WDW - Originally "Mickey Mouse - heading to Disney World Jan29th".
+Author unknown but bound for Disney World!
 * Ingersol Donald 60th Anniversary - by PaulBAMM00
 * Ingersol Donald Edition - by Andre
 * Ingersol Donald - Pocket watch (1939) - Author unknown
 * Mando and Grogu - digital watch by mhoegs
 * Master Gracie  - by Groonklie
 * May The Mouse Be With You - Autor unknown.
 Probably downloaded from G+
-* Mickey Aviator - by Henk Pols
 * Mickey 360 Mod - A simple Mickey watch originally for tyhe Moto360 and downloaded from G+.
 Modded for a round face.
 Original author unknown.
+* Mickey Aviator - by Henk Pols
 * Mickey Citizen - Citizen Mickey watch I own.
 Scanned from that well used watch.
+* Mickey Dark - By gabrielle.
+Titled "Mickey Mouse Watch".
+Has dark shading.
 * Mickey Gears - by Jeff Bidwell
 * Mickey Genta v30 - Another from G+ days, original author has been lost.
 Originally, "Mickey Mouse - Gerald Genta v3.0".
 Simplified from the original.
 * Mickey Railway Gaurd - by Henk Pols
 * Mickey and Donald Clock Cleaners - by Tom Hald
 * Mickey v4 - From G+ days.
 Autor unknown.
+* MK GMT - Background by me.
+Face adapted from on that intends to displan GMT along with current time.
+I set to to show current time and 24 hour time (red needle).
 * My Haunted Mansion - HM theme, potography and face by me.
 * Nodding Mickey - By Cyrille Lee Ray, Jeff Bidwell.
 * Partners - The Partners Statue at WDW.
 Created by me.